salrashid123/iap_identity_platform_backend_services/README.md

 Then access the Frontend application https://server-exernal.domain.com

-What you shoudl see is a redirect to IAP's login screen and once authenticated, a final redirect back to `server-external.domain.com` where at this point you would see a response back from your internal intranet site:...since we deployed apache, its default page
+What you should see is a redirect to IAP's login screen and once authenticated, a final redirect back to `server-external.domain.com` where at this point you would see a response back from your internal intranet site:...since we deployed apache, its default page

 ![images/apache.png](images/apache.png)